|

 backward-kill-line (C-x Rubout)

-Kill backward to the beginning of the line.
+Kill backward to the beginning of the current line.
+With a

 unix-line-discard (C-u)

-Kill backward from point to the beginning of the line.
+Kill backward from point to the beginning of the line,

-The killed text is saved on the kill-ring.
+saving the killed text on the kill-ring.

 kill-whole-line